Peter Stroud: Biography

 In the mid-late 90s, Stroud played with Pete Droge.
 It was during this period that he met Sheryl Crow, and in late 1998 she asked him to join her band in support of her third release, Globe Sessions.
 This musical relationship has lasted for over eleven years, where he eventually served as Sheryl’s music director.
 Soon after the conclusion of the Globe Sessions tour, Peter joined Don Henley in 2000 for his Inside Job tour.
 Their debut concert was filmed, originally for A&E’s Live By Request, and later released on DVD.

 Stroud remained active touring with Sheryl up until late June 2010, when he started touring with Sarah McLachlan's band.
 His last performances with Crow before moving to McLachlan were on the Lilith Fair 2010 tour, which was also his debut with McLachlan; he played with both artists for the first five dates of the tour.

 In 2012 Stroud once again joined up with Sheryl Crow and besides being her lead guitar player, he also became her bandleader.
-He is currently on tour with her at numerous venues in the U.S.